mapperr/dfl/README.md

 A use case is when you have another pc/server and you need a slightly different configuration, that translates in you need some dotfiles to have different content than the usual.

+### Auto override

+You can make dfl choose a profile automatically so that you don't have to remember to type it if you set the env var `DFL_OVERRIDE`.
+If `dfl` does not find that var, it checks if there is a profile dir named as the output of the hostname command and take that as the profile.

 ### Tracking